Manual of arms

 Such manuals contain various evolutions, such as the twelve or so steps needed to load, ready and fire, and steps for fixing bayonets, forming line (for firing), column (for bayonet charges) or square (for repelling cavalry).

-A second example is the manual used for training of Union troops in 1861.
+A second example is the manual used for training of US Union troops in 1861.
 While not always dictating the stance (as reference is made to loading from horseback), specific instructions were given for drawing on command (specifically the rifle and pistol), loading, firing, cease-firing, inspecting and returning the weapons to their carrying position (slinging the carbine, or holstering the revolver).

 During World War I, Askari troops under General Paul von Lettow-Vorbeck in German East Africa were taught the German manual of arms.
 In 1964 the West German government decided to pay the survivors for their service long ago, and set up an office in Tanganyika for this purpose.
 Hundreds of old men arrived and asked for their money, but almost none could provide physical evidence of having served.
 The bankers tested each by giving him a broomstick and ordering him in German to perform the manual of arms.
 They all passed.